-Then, the user can choose the color, the font and the margin of the 'Multiplet' boxes.
+Then, the user can choose the color, line width, decimals for the shifts and coupling constants, the font and the margin of the 'Multiplet' boxes.

 If the spectrum contains peaks belonging to more than one compound, we can show only the peaks assigned to one of them by filtering the desired peaks in the Peaks Table.
 Checking the 'Follow Peak Visibility rules' box will allow you to show only the multiplet boxes applicable to those visible peaks.